onlinecity/gatewayapi-docs/docs/smpp.rst

 enquire_link_resp       0x80000015
 ======================  ==========

+We currently do not support `Schedule Delivery Time`

 Delivery reports
 ----------------
 Connect with at least one transceiver or receiver to receive delivery reports.
 A maximum of 25.000 unacknowledged reports will be kept for 48 hours.